 Do antibiotics help treat the common cold?

 No. Antibiotics are medications prescribed by health care providers to treat infections caused by bacteria.
 Colds are caused by viruses, not bacteria.
 Taking an antibiotic will not treat colds.
 Sometimes people will get a bacterial infection such as sinusitis along with a cold.
-Only take an antibiotic if your HCP prescribes it.
+Never take an antibiotic unless your HCP prescribes it.

 Is there any treatment for the flu?